Category

 Beat workplace heat and its effect on your employees with this detailed checklist.

-Far from a new phenomenon, heat-related stress in the workplace has high financial and health costs for both businesses and employees.
-However, OSHA has never issued direct regulations on the subject.
-Instead, they’ve relied on the General Duty Clause when issuing heat-related citations.
+Heat-related stress in the workplace has high financial and health costs for both businesses and employees.
+Until this recent ruling proposal, they’ve relied on the General Duty Clause when issuing heat-related citations.

 “Heat is a recognized hazard by OSHA, and it’s been using the General Duty Clause traditionally [to enforce safety].
 It is also working on a permanent standard with more specifics as to what employers have to do.
 But in the meantime, OSHA has come out with a national emphasis program.
 It’s a three-year program in which OSHA is devoting a big part of its resources to sending its inspectors into the field and into workplaces, showing up and ensuring that employees who might be exposed to heat illness are being protected.”